How does a media-savvy employer ensure a season of festive cheer but without mishap, damage to their reputation or

-As a Lex 100 winner for job satisfaction, client contact, low stress levels, work/life balance and diversity we are a great choice if you’re looking to join a principled firm and want to take the lead on high-quality work.
+As a Lex 100 winner for 'quality of work', 'client contact', 'work/life balance' and 'confident of being kept on', we are a great choice if you’re looking to join a principled firm and want to take the lead on high-quality work.

 We are committed to helping you develop and succeed as a trainee, and we provide the support and resources to help you achieve your potential.
 You’ll be allocated an appraiser at the start of your training contract, as well as a trainee manager for each seat.
 Your appraiser will offer support and guidance about which areas would complement your plans for the future, making sure you gain the necessary experience and skills.
 Our Trainee Development Programme will also provide you with bespoke training, giving you the opportunity to further enhance the knowledge and skills that we look for in our trainees and newly qualified solicitors.